duclos-cavalcanti/tum-msei-seminar/README.md

 ### 3.2 NAS
-Methods can be categorized by
+NAS Methods can be categorized/differentiated by three main portions of their process:
-- Search Space
+1. Search Space
-- Search Strategy
+2. Search Strategy
-- Performance Estimation Strategy
+3. Performance Estimation Strategy

 ### 3.3 Reinforcement Learning
 ### 3.4 Evolutionary Algorithms